Nissan 300ZX: Awards and recognition

-From the year it was introduced, the Z32 has also won many comparison tests against similar sports cars such as the Mitsubishi 3000GT/Dodge Stealth, Mazda RX-7, Chevrolet Corvette, Toyota Supra, Dodge Viper, and the Porsche 968.
+From the year it was introduced, the Z32 has also won many comparison tests against similar sports cars, including the Mitsubishi 3000GT/Dodge Stealth, Mazda RX-7, Chevrolet Corvette, Toyota Supra, Dodge Viper, Porsche 944 S2, and Porsche 968.

 Safety

 In Australia, the 1990 to 1995 Nissan 300ZX was assessed in the Used Car Safety Ratings brochure as providing "average" protection for its occupants in the event of a crash.

 In the US, the National Highway Traffic Safety Administration (NHTSA) gave the 1991-1993 300ZX 3 out of 5 stars in front driver collision crash test ratings.

+Trivia

+Between 1999 and 2001, the Nissan 300ZX (Z32)'s headlights were also used under license on the Lamborghini Diablo, replacing its original pop-up lights.